Lighting and Rendering / 3ds Max

 Photometric Lights

 Photometric lights are typically used with Physical materials.
-Verge3D reproduces them by using 3ds Max' ART renderer as reference.
-In addition, you may use Physical Camera Expose Control settings to tweak the brightness and color range of your renderings.
+Verge3D reproduces them by using 3ds Max' Arnold renderer as reference.
+In addition, you may use Physical Camera Exposure Control settings to tweak the brightness and color range of your renderings.

 Standard Lights